nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     4. Other incorrect listt commands to try: `listt`, `listt x` (where x is larger than the list size), `listt hello`<br>
        Expected: Similar to previous.

-2. Listing transactions in the Transaction List View.
+2. Listing transactions in the transaction list view.

     1. Prerequisites: List transactions for a client using the `listt INDEX` command.